mchellmer/EightBitSaxLounge/README.md

 - config - a midi music device has a static midi implementation
   - For Ventris e.g. midi CC# 1 always corresponds to Reverb Engine A
   - For Ventris e.g. midi CC# 1 has a range of values from 0-13
+  - Some value ranges simply adjust an effects level e.g. 0-127 less to more reverberation
+  - Some value ranges adjust a parameter e.g. 0-13 selects completely different reverb engines from the 14 available
 - state - a midi music device has a value set for each CC#
   - For Ventris e.g. set value for CC# 1 to 0 - sets Reverb Engine A to 'room' engine
 - data solutions